AlphaFold Distillation for Protein Design: Conclusion

 \section{Conclusion}

 In this work we introduce AFDistill, a distillation model based on AlphaFold, which for a given protein sequence estimates its structural consistency (SC: pTM or pLDDT) score.
-We provide experimental results to showcase the efficiency and efficacy of the AFDistill model in high-quality protein sequence design, when used together with a graph neural net based inverse folding model or large protein language model for sequence infilling.
-Our AFDistill model is small and accurate enough so that it can be efficiently used for regularizing structural consistency in protein optimization tasks, maintaining sequence and structural integrity, while introducing diversity and variability in the generated proteins.
+We provide experimental results to showcase the efficiency and efficacy of the AFDistill model in high-quality protein sequence design, when used together with many of the current state of the art protein inverse folding models or large protein language model for sequence infilling.
+Our AFDistill model is fast and accurate enough so that it can be efficiently used for regularizing structural consistency in protein optimization tasks, maintaining sequence and structural integrity, while introducing diversity and variability in the generated proteins.